College of Education & Human Services

 Experiential Learning

-The CSP program is grounded in our belief that people and organizations grow through an experiential process that is mutually shaped, socially constructed, and historically situated.
+The CSP program is built on the belief that both individuals and organizations develop through an experiential process that is collaborative, socially influenced, and shaped by historical contexts.

 Classroom Projects